EquipableMC/SkLogs/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask something related to skript-logs
+about: Ask something related to SkLogs

 ---